Summer hair myths, busted

 Is my dandruff because of a dry scalp?

 “Annoyingly, dandruff can be a symptom of many things, so it might not always be easy to tell.
-If your hair is very dry and your scalp is itchy it could be because of a dry scalp, but equally, if the dandruff appears clumped or greasy, it can actually be the opposite problem to dryness – so it’s important to first work out why you have the dandruff before trying to treat it”.
+If your hair is very dry and your scalp is itchy it could be because of a dry scalp, but equally, if the dandruff appears clumped or greasy, it can actually be the opposite problem of too much greasy and an over oily scalp – so it’s important to first figure out the cause before trying to treat it”.

 “It could also be a build-up of product that’s giving you dandruff, I’d recommend to anyone who uses products in their hair to use a deep cleansing shampoo at the end of the day to rinse them out.
 I’d also recommend using conditioner, which can help a dry scalp.
-If it persists or really starts getting you down, you should look into seeing a trichologist”.
+If it persists or really starts getting you down, look into seeing a trichologist for advice”.

 Should I switch shampoos in summer?

 “It sounds strange, but hair can build up a resistance to one shampoo, so you can try switching them out seasonally.
-Sometimes hair needs different things in different weather conditions, but you should always stick to a similar ‘family’ of shampoos with the same properties.
+Sometimes hair needs different things in different weather conditions, but you should always stick to a similar ‘family’ of shampoos with the same properties for your hair type.
 For example, if you know your hair gets frizzy, stick to moisturising shampoos even if you’re switching the type or brand”.

 Can I stop my hair getting dry, even in hot weather?

 “You can!
 There are lots of hot weather hacks you can use to keep your hair hydrated in the sun.
-My favourite tip is to apply our Everything Mask while poolside and wrap your hair up in a towel if you’d like.
-The heat will help your hair absorb the mask, you can leave it in while sunbathing, and it’ll protect your hair from the sun while in the pool.
+My favourite tip is to apply our Everything Mask and wrap your hair up in a towel.
+The heat will help your hair absorb the mask, you can leave it in while around the house or sunbathing in the garden.
 Simply wash it out in the evening for super shiny, moisturised hair”.